Kartoshka54/BlackJackProject/README.md

 2. Go to the file directory where you hava saved the files, go to BlackJack Project --> BlackJack --> src

-3. Press ALT + D in the src file path and type in CMD, when the CMD opens then type "java BlackJackGame"
+3. Press ALT + D in the src file path and type in CMD, when the CMD opens type "java BlackJackGame"

 4. Congrats!
 Now the game should be running with the implemented soundtrack.
 Have fun playing :)!